Skip over main navigation

 Conforming to societal norms expected: There are many societal norms which will, in almost all situations, be carefully respected.
 Many of these can make life difficult as a foreigner living in Japan as they may not be written down or clearly communicated.

-Please do consider investing in a copy of A Christian's Pocket Guide to the Japanese which is available from our online shop and has a wealth of information and detailed suggestions about how to relate to, and share the gospel with, Japanese people.
+Please do consider investing in a copy of A Christian's Pocket Guide to the Japanese or the updated version, Sharing your Faith with your Japanese Neighbour, which are both available from our online shop and have a wealth of information and detailed suggestions about how to relate to, and share the gospel with, Japanese people.

 See also our page on What do Japanese people believe?